Emotional Regulation, Emotional Resilience, and Building Better Behaviours

 This class consists of the following:

-- Group sessions: $21* per 2-month block These are held each week in a quiet, outdoor location in the city (weather permitting).
-Cost is a flat rate where students can attend as many times as they are able in the two-month block.
+- Social Dog Walk Group Class (optional).
+These social dog walks are held each week in a quiet, outdoor location in the city (weather permitting).
+The fee for the first two month block is included in the Initial Private Consult fee.
+After the first two months, returning students pay the flat rate where students can attend as many times as they are able in the two-month block.
+Owners whose dogs are not ready to join the group are encouraged to enrol in the Foundation Skills Classes (see above).

 *Prices are subject to change.